zyhSysu/jasonPaser-python/README.md

-# jasonPaser-python
+# jsonPaser-python
-A jason paser written in python
+A json paser written in python

 Just to practice my programming skills.